pablobernabeu/VTT-Transcription-App/README.md

 ## Code details

 The core of the application is in the [index.Rmd](https://github.com/pablobernabeu/VTT-Transcription-App/blob/main/index.Rmd) script.
-That script draws on [another script](https://github.com/pablobernabeu/VTT-Transcription-App/blob/main/VTT-Transcription-App_doc_renderer.Rmd) to allow the download of `docx` documents.
+That script draws on [another script](https://github.com/pablobernabeu/VTT-Transcription-App/blob/main/VTT-Transcription-App_doc_renderer.Rmd) to allow the download of `.docx` documents.
 The latter script in turn uses a [Word template](https://github.com/pablobernabeu/VTT-Transcription-App/blob/main/VTT-Transcription-App-format-template.docx).